GOOMBAServer/GOOMBAServer-src/README.md

 - Lubuntu 20.04.3                    [SUCCESS]

 # Compiling GOOMBAServer
+Compiling GOOMBAServer is easy!

 You need the MySQL.Data NuGet package installed first.
 Go to Tools > NuGet Package Manager > Manage NuGet packages for solution.
 Then close Visual Studio, and open `Compile.vbs`

+If you get an error when compiling, you can create an issue.

+# Sample Codes
+Database Sample
+`THINK Connect to the DB (Cannot contain spaces, currently)
+CONNECT: host db user pass
+THINK Insert something.
+QUERY: "INSERT INTO Mytable VALUES ('Test 12312');" THINK Select query.
+QUERY: "SELECT * FROM Mytable;"
+THINK Create an array of the query.
+ARRAYADD: MyCoolArray
+THINK Show the value from MyCoolArray at index 0 on the screen
+SPELLARRAY: MyCoolArray 0`
+Print text Sample
+`THINK Print something!
+SPELLSENTENCE: Hey, earth!`

 # Can I use this source?
 Yes, you are allowed to use this source if you follow the license.